haveno-dex/haveno-docs/docs/index.md

 Welcome to the documentation of Haveno, the Decentralized, peer-to-peer network based on Monero.

-Take a look at the menu on the left and start exploring.
+Take a look at the menu on the top and start exploring.
 Make sure you also take a look at the [FAQ](https://haveno.exchange/faq/) on the website.

 [:material-web: Haveno Website](https://haveno.exchange){ .md-button .md-button--primary }
 [:material-github: Github Project](https://github.com/haveno-dex/){ .md-button .md-button--primary }